-Let’s get one thing straight – non dairy cheese sauces will NEVER taste as good as the real cheese sauces.
+Let’s get one thing straight – non-dairy cheese sauces will NEVER taste as good as the real cheese sauces.
 Nor will they have the same stringy, gooey consistency.
 BUT you can still make a pretty creamy and damn delicious paleo cheese substitute sauce that is similar in texture and savouriness to that made from cheese.

 I wanted to make a paleo white sauce so I could recreate dishes like cauliflower cheese, paleo nachos and lasagna bechamel sauce.
-My adaptations and experimentations produced this version of a paleo cheese sauce and I have to say that I licked every last bit in the saucepan.
+My adaptations and experiments produced this version of a paleo cheese sauce and I have to say that I licked every last bit in the saucepan.
 The coolest thing is that you can also add it to other sauces, soups and casseroles for extra creaminess.

-Vegetable stock can be used if you’re a vegetarian.
+- Vegetable stock can be used if you’re a vegetarian.

-Nutritional yeast flakes (sometimes they go under the name of Savoury Yeast Flakes) can be found in most health food shops and online.
-They are neutral when it comes to the question Is it Paleo?
+- Nutritional yeast flakes (sometimes they go under the name of Savoury Yeast Flakes) can be found in most health food shops and online.
+They are neutral when it comes to Is it Paleo?
 Learn more about nutritional yeast here and here.
 They contain B-complex vitamins and protein and have a lovely nutty, cheesy, savoury flavour.

-You can use any miso you like but I prefer the light colour, shiro miso.
+- You can use any miso you like but I prefer the light colour, shiro miso.
 Make sure to get organic, fresh miso which is full of probiotics (not the dried powdery stuff).
 Read my take on miso here.

-- 1 1/4 cup chicken stock
+- 1¼ cup chicken stock

-- 1/4 cup macadamia oil or olive oil
+- ¼ cup macadamia oil or olive oil

-- 1 1/2 tbsp tapioca flour (arrowroot flour)
+- 1½ tablespoon tapioca flour (or arrowroot flour)

-- 1/4 cup savoury/nutritional yeast flakes
+- ¼ cup savoury/nutritional yeast flakes

-- 1 tbsp white miso (shiro)
+- 1 tablespoon white miso paste (shiro)

-- 2 tbsp lemon juice
+- 2 tablespoons lemon juice

-- 1 tsp onion powder
+- 1 teaspoon onion powder

 - sea salt

-- 1/2 cup almond meal
+- ½ cup almond meal